Types of Fiber: The Difference Between Soluble and Insoluble Fiber

 • Speeds up or helps “move along” digestion

 Insoluble fiber, as the name suggests, does not absorb (or dissolve in) water.
-Just as with soluble fiber, it can be found in a variety of different foods and can help with constipation.
+Just like soluble fiber, this type of fiber can be found in a variety of different foods and can help with constipation.
 Some high-fiber foods that contain insoluble fiber are:

 Additionally, many foods contain both types of fiber such as varieties of beans, grains, fruits, and vegetables.
 For a full resource of the dietary fiber content in food, please refer to the USDA Food Composition Database.